Essay Contest Winner

 Until recently, Alexandra lived in New Orleans.
 She came to our school after her own school was destroyed by Hurricane Katrina.
 She was a quiet girl, smart and studious.
 I had heard her once gleeful over the decision by the Dallas Aquarium to take in stranded sea creatures until they could be returned to their habitat in New Orleans, but apart from that she was mainly silent.

 This was the most violent reaction I had seen out of her in the months I had known her.
 She was shaking her head and looking disgusted.
 I suspected the problem, but I asked anyway.
 She confirmed my suspicions that, though she was starving, she simply could not bear to eat the spaghetti with meat sauce.

 That was my decision point.
 Trying not to make a scene but aware that everyone in earshot could hear me, I approached my English teacher, then went to the manager.
 They exchanged our meals for salads, and I learned that some people are accommodating when it comes to standing by your convictions.

 To enter VRG’s annual essay contest, just write a 2-3 page essay on any aspect of vegetarianism or veganism.
-There are three entry categories: age 14-18, age 9-13, and age 8 and under.
+There are three entry categories: ages 14 to 18, ages 9 to 13, and ages 8 and younger.
 A $50 savings bond will be awarded in each category.

-All entries must be postmarked by May 1, 2005, for the year 2005 contest.
+All entries must be postmarked by May 1, 2007, for the year 2007 contest.
 Entrants should base their entries on interviews, personal experience, research, and/or personal opinion.
 You need not be vegetarian to enter.
 All essays become property of The Vegetarian Resource Group.
-Winners will be notified by September 2005.
 Only winners will be notified.